'Teen Wolf' To Premiere Final Half, As Stars Express Interest In The Reboot

 Just like @teenwolfgirl1010 have y'all found the Teen Wolf Easter eggs on insta stories?!!
 All day we are doing teen wolf fan account shout outs on insta stories!!
 We ❤️❤️❤️❤️you to the moon and back.
 We thank you for all your edits and ships and fan fiction and social ❤️❤️❤️ teen wolf final season premieres tonight!!
 8pm est ????????????????❤️ y'all xx @hollandroden

 Meanwhile, Colton Haynes suggested Holland Roden return to Beacon Hills as a teacher in the Teen Wolf reboot.
-Ms. Roden, who plays Lydia Martin in the MTV series, scoffed at the idea, remarking that she just finished playing a high school student.
+Ms. Roden, who plays Lydia Martin on the MTV series, scoffed at the idea, remarking that she just finished playing a high school student.

 Shelley Henning, who plays Malia Tate on Teen Wolf, suggested Tyler Posey would be the most likely of the cast to return for the reboot, but Posey suggested each of them on the main cast should be offered the opportunity.